SVCE-ACM/A-December-of-Algorithms-2021/README.md

 ### December 13 - Desert Shopping

   #### Problem Statement
    - You are a diamond merchant in Dubai.
-You have `x` unsold diamonds, and each diamond `p` has a purity level `mₚ`,and a minimum price `nₚ`.
+You have `x` unsold diamonds, and each diamond `p` has a purity level `mₚ`, and a minimum price `nₚ`.
    - You also have `z` clients, and each client `j` wants a diamond with a purity greater than `kⱼ` and a price **less than or equal to** `rⱼ`.
    - Each client can buy at most one diamond, and each diamond can have at most one buyer.
 What is the maximum number of diamonds you can sell?
      <p align="center"><img src ="https://media4.giphy.com/media/xT5LMRMGxjCAX5LaGQ/giphy.gif?cid=ecf05e47d5prkcverwbbuqnkq3epxahaah7dwxk7j7y61u4v&rid=giphy.gif&ct=g"                 height ="300"/></p>